wemake-services/django-split-settings/README.rst

 in that order from the subdirectory called ``components/``.
 ``local_settings.py`` in the same directory is included if it exists.

-.. note:: The local context is passed on to each file, so each
-          following file can access and modify the settings declared in the previous files.
+**Note:** The local context is passed on to each file, so each following file can access and modify the settings declared in the previous files.

 Advanced example